Having legal insurance in Germany can provide you with extra peace of mind, especially when you plan on something big.

 5) I chose 3 types of private legal protection insurance in Germany: Traffic, Family, Work.

 6) Legal protection insurance in Germany can cost between 26 and 43 euros per month.

 7) The cheapest way to take out legal protection insurance in Germany is to use an online comparison website.

 Topics in this article

 First, I had to understand what is legal insurance in Germany

 Legal insurance in Germany helps with legal disputes.
 In doing so, the insurance enforces the interests of the insured.
-Here, court costs, attorney’s fees (including those of the opposing party in the event of losing the case), and penalty bonds are covered.

 The advantage is that legal protection insurance usually also applies in other European countries.
 Worldwide insurance coverage is also possible under certain circumstances.